 Advocates of stress reduction posit that when the state can reduce individual stress caused by better psychological services, poverty alleviation and urban planning, crime rate will decrease accordingly.
-We cannot totally agree with this idea, because an individual who is prone to criminal activities will go on with his/her nefarious acts, irrespective of the "bread and honey" around him or her.
+We cannot totally agree with this idea, because an individual who is prone to criminal activities will go on with their nefarious acts, irrespective of the "bread and honey" around them.

 The most vital aspect of crime reduction process is for the society to take proactive effort in protecting themselves.
-Rai and Ghosh (100c) and Pandey (1000) have suggested ways people can protect themselves from identity theft to include:
+Rai and Ghosh (2007) and Pandey (2010) have suggested ways people can protect themselves from identity theft to include:

 - i.
-People should desist from giving their identity number or data to others, unless series of confirmations and verificaMbmsidabdunoKR&Dr&QreQkingInbuily are received or it becomes absolutely necessary to do so in certain circumstances; - ii.
-Unwanted records, expired credit card, withdrawal booklet should be burnt, not thrown into waste bin where someone can pick up: - iii.
+People should desist from giving their identity number or data to others, unless series of confirmations and verifications about the requesting body are received or it becomes absolutely necessary to do so in certain circumstances; - ii.
+Unwanted records, expired credit cards, withdrawal booklets should be burnt, not thrown into waste bin where someone can pick up; - iii.
 Not to carry original copies of passport, birth certificate, credit cards in purse or wallet.
-If doing so is necessary, it should be photocopied which is easy to cancel in event of loss or unauthorized account access: - iv.
+If doing so is necessary, it should be photocopied which is easy to cancel in event of loss or unauthorized account access; - iv.
 Not to give phone number(s), PIN number, Password, encryption keys, secret codes of identity to any strange persons; - v.
 Guard against deposit slips, withdrawal instruments, to prevent an unscrupulous person having access to other peoples' transactions. - vi.
 Use of Cipher Text Encryption should be popularized to protect financial payments in business and administrative transactions.
-For example, if one chooses cryptographic algorithm of "" in writing five million Nara, one can add every second letter to the intended one to produce...
-"H1xgo1nn1qpp1ctc" which can be difficult for criminals to decrypt for their nefarious activities.
+For example, if one chooses cryptographic algorithm of "2" in writing five million Nara, one can add every second letter to the intended one to produce...
+"Hlxgolnnlqpplctc" which can be difficult for criminals to decrypt for their nefarious activities.

 The use of "Digital certificate" is also encouraged in business transactions to protect one's identity or a right to access certain information or services online.
-Much as Digital certificate is not prevalent in electronic business or administrative transactions in Nigeria. it should be encouraged to protect people who carry on electronic commerce.
+Much as Digital certificate is not prevalent in electronic business or administrative transactions in Nigeria, it should be encouraged to protect people who carry on electronic commerce.

-Giddens.
-Duneeier and Applebaum (1100x) subscribe to visible policing techniques such as patrolling the street to detect. investigate and nib some criminal plans in the bud.
+Giddens, Duneeier and Applebaum (2005) subscribe to visible policing techniques such as patrolling the streets to detect, investigate and nib some criminal plans in the bud.
 This means that police should work closely with citizens to improve community civil behavior.
 The authors also support shamming as a form of punishing criminals and deviant behaviours.
-Ordinarily, the fear of being shamed in one's community is moderately considered as deterrent to crime in some communities, but we can argue that for criminal who already wear shameless faces, and are hardened, this method can not deter them from crime.
-Too, ordinary thieves do not commit cyber crime.
+Ordinarily, the fear of being shamed in one's community is moderately considered as deterrent to crime in some communities, but we can argue that for criminals who already wear shameless faces, and are hardened, this method can not deter them from crime.
+Also, ordinary thieves do not commit cyber crime.
 It is elitist in nature.
 Therefore, shaming cannot have sustainable negative effect on such level of criminals.
 However, criminologists suggest stigmatizing shaming in which a criminal is labeled as a threat to society and is treated as outcast to help deter the potential criminals.

-Olu (1101v) has suggested the following ways to reduce cyber crime in Nigeria:
+Olu (2014) has suggested the following ways to reduce cyber crime in Nigeria:

-- Developing cybercrime threat risk management framework i. - ii.
+- i.
+Developing cybercrime threat risk management framework - ii.
 Investing in computer and mobile devices security protection measures - iii.
-Implementing enterprise wide data management - Implementing appropriate legislation to reduce or crush cyber crime iv. menace - Implementing latest security patches and developing network security V. architecture - Developing technology to track digital information leaving and entering the vi. organization. - vii.
+Implementing enterprise wide data management - iv.
+Implementing appropriate legislation to reduce or crush cyber crime menace. - v.
+Implementing latest security patches and developing network security architecture - vi.
+Developing technology to track digital information leaving and entering the organization. - vii.
 Developing data classification, protection and prevention tools NITDA, EFCC are working towards curbing cybercrime.
-Mbuotidem Umoh Ph.D & Dr. Okon Enidiok

-STRATEGIES USED BY LIBRARIAN IN MITIGATING CRIME
+STRATEGIES USED BY LIBRARIANS IN MITIGATING CRIME